How to Select the Best Dog GPS Tracker

 My Recommendations

-If cost is not an issue, I definitely recommend the Fi GPS collar.
-I tested the Fi Series 3, but the Series 3+ is now available.
+If cost is not an issue, I definitely recommend the Fi Series 3+ or Fi Mini (though I haven't tested this one yet).
 Fi has by far the best battery life and was generally accurate.
 It provided location updates 3 to 5 times per minute in Lost Dog Mode and at least every 5 minutes in regular tracking mode.
-The tracker is integrated with the collar, but other companies sell Fi compatible collars and harnesses if you want more options.
+But don't forget, you will still need to test the tracker to make sure that it works for your dog.
+Fi Series 3+ uses AT&T while the Fi Mini uses Verizon.

-Use this Referral Link to receive $20 off a Fi Series 3+ GPS collar and 1 month of free Fi Membership!
+Use this Referral Link to receive $20 off a Fi Series 3+ or Fi Mini GPS and 1 month of free Fi Membership!

 With the exception of battery life, the Tractive Dog 6 was a great tracker.
 If anything, it was more accurate and updated lost dog locations more frequently than the Fi 3.
 Tractive also updates locations every 2 to 60 minutes in default tracking mode, so you don't need to waste battery life using Lost Dog Mode unless you really need it.
 If you have a larger dog, I would probably recommend one of the Tractive Dog XL trackers for improved battery life (though I did not get to test these).
-The Tractive trackers are more budget friendly, frequently have sales, and have more options for subscription plans.
-Tractive is also the only tracker that works in countries other than the US.
+The Tractive trackers are more budget friendly and frequently have sales.
+Tractive is also the only tracker that works in many countries other than the US.

 If you have a skittish dog, I would recommend Fi over Tractive.
 When a skittish dog goes missing, they often go into "survival mode" and are likely to run from everyone and not even respond to their owner's voice.
-Many skittish, panicked and/or newly adopted dogs need to be caught using surveillance technology and a humane trap (or large enclosure trap).
-This can take days or even weeks even when you know the location of your lost dog.
+Many skittish, panicked and/or newly adopted dogs need to be caught using surveillance cameras and humane traps (or a large enclosure trap).
+This can take days or weeks even when you know the location of your lost dog.
 Long battery life is essential.
-That said, the Fi collar itself is not great for skittish dogs because they might pull out of it.
-I would recommend walking a skittish dog on a separate martingale collar or buy a Fi compatible martingale collar.
+That said, the Fi Series 3+ collar itself is not great for skittish dogs because they might pull out of it.
+I would recommend walking a skittish dog on a separate martingale collar or buy a Fi compatible martingale collar or the Fi Mini.

 Sources and Notes